tracking-exposed/youchoose.ai/content/_index.md

   {{< sponsor
       title="Claudio Agosti"
-      text="Claudio Agosti is a self-taught white hat hacker, passionate about privacy and data liberation.
-He is leads the development of the extension." subtitle="Claudio"
+      text="Claudio Agosti is a self-taught developer and privacy analyst, passionate about data liberation.
+He leads and supervises all the tech stack." subtitle="Claudio"
       href="https://www.linkedin.com/in/vecna/"
       linked="Read More"